Like driving on the “wrong” side of the road, typing in another language can be disorienting.

 You’ll also absorb German spelling as you type out the words that get prompted.
 Some of these resources even have you type full sentences or passages, so you’ll get more comfortable with German sentence structures.

-The 7 Best German Typing Practice Tools for Fluent Fingers
+The 7 Best German Typing Practice Tools

 To get the most out of these practice resources, be sure that you’re typing on a German keyboard layout—known as QWERTZ instead of QWERTY.
 You can change your device’s keyboard layout easily in the settings.
 For many mobile devices, you can add a German keyboard (alongside other foreign keyboards) and seamlessly switch between them when texting, emailing, etc.